Teaching and Community Development in Cambodia

 As is the case with many developing nations, Cambodia has only so many government-sponsored resources, such as schools and medical facilities, which are high in demand but short in supply.
 Rural villagers often find themselves without transport to arrive to such facilities, which is where local NGOs attempt to fill the gaps.
 Our partner NGO targets the most disadvantaged Cambodians: the homeless, landless, jobless and those without adequate healthcare access.
 We also focus on children whose parents are not able to provide sufficient care, with the end goal to keep families together.

-Volunteers play an important role in assisting at the local school / kindergarten offering much needed childcare services and assisting local teachers with English language classes.
-Bring as many teaching aids as you can fit in your bag, such as flip cards, maps, wall charts, puzzles, books, etc. – all will be put to very good use, both while you are there and after you are gone.
+Volunteers will primarily be teaching local Khmer students basic English, but there are also other subject areas that the children and teachers need support, e.g. art / crafts, sports, math, science, computer class (only basic skills required), etc. Bring as many teaching aids as you can fit in your bag, such as flip cards, maps, wall charts, puzzles, books, etc. – all will be put to very good use, both while you are there and after you are gone.

 If you have a passion for teaching, working with children, assisting local communities and are enthusiastic, flexible, adaptable and smile a lot, you will be warmly welcomed – no formal qualifications are required.